UK Nuclear on Tenterhooks Pending Funding Announcement

 Last month the BBC reported that the government had ramped up talks with EDF, the French multinational building Hinkley Point C, over another project at Sizewell in Suffolk.
 “The government is close to giving the green light to a new nuclear power station,” the report said.

-And this week, U.S. developer Bechtel stepped forward to take the reins of the Wylfa project abandoned by Hitachi.
+And this week, U.S. developer Bechtel stepped forward to take the reins of the Wylfa Newydd project abandoned by Hitachi.
 The decision over whether — and how — to support new-build nuclear in the U.K. is expected to take place at a meeting this month, another BBC report said.

-Meanwhile, a spokesperson for the U.K. Department for Business, Energy & Industrial Strategy (BEIS) reaffirmed the government’s commitment to nuclear power.
+Meanwhile, a spokesperson for the U.K. Department for Business, Energy & Industrial Strategy reaffirmed the government’s commitment to nuclear power.

-"Nuclear power will play a key role in the U.K.'s future energy mix as we transition to a low-carbon economy, including through our investments in small and advanced modular reactors,” said BEIS in a statement.
+"Nuclear power will play a key role in the U.K.'s future energy mix as we transition to a low-carbon economy, including through our investments in small and advanced modular reactors,” said the agency in a statement.

 "The U.K. is fast becoming an exciting place for developing small and advanced nuclear reactor technologies,” it added.

-SMR race hots up
+SMR race heats up

 Storer said the proposed SMR program could deliver more than £50 billion of economic value by 2050, creating up to 40,000 jobs, as well as kickstarting a potential £250 billion export industry.

-“All these projects would make a major contribution towards meeting the U.K. net-zero targets and the government's energy and climate policy objectives,” said Dr. Jonathan Cobb, senior communication manager at the World Nuclear Association.
+“All these projects would make a major contribution toward meeting the U.K.'s net-zero targets and the government's energy and climate policy objectives,” said Jonathan Cobb, senior communication manager at the World Nuclear Association.

 The U.K. government “needs to continue” its support for the early development of SMRs, Cobb said.
 “Significant progress is being made in projects in Canada, the U.S., Russia and China, and the U.K. shouldn't be left behind.”